rgreminger/tilburg-science-hub/docs/tutorial/index.md

         pip install -U textblob
         ```

-        Then, open Python and type
+        Then, open Python (`python`) and type

             import nltk
             nltk.download('punkt')

+        If you receive an error message, please verify you are typing this command in python (opened on the terminal by typing `python`), and not *directly* in the terminal/Anaconda prompt.

     -	[R, RStudio](../setup/r.md) and the following packages: